0xPsyop/Octagon-Oracle/README.md

    - **Decision**: The top features were selected based on their importance using `SelectKBest` with `f_classif`.

 ### 2. **Model Selection**
    - **Decision**: After evaluating various models, including RandomForestClassifier, LogisticRegression, XGBoost, and LightGBM, it was determined that the XGBoost model provided the best accuracy.
-Therefore, the XGBoost model was selected for the final implementation to ensure optimal prediction performance
+Additionally, an ensemble model created using the Stacking Classifier with LightGBM, XGBoost, and RandomForest as estimators, and Logistic Regression as the meta-classifier, also achieved similar high accuracy.
+Therefore, both the XGBoost model and the ensemble model were considered for the final implementation to ensure optimal prediction performance.

 ### 3. **Evaluation**
    - **Metrics**: The model was evaluated using accuracy, classification report, and confusion matrix.

+The Evaluation for the XGBoost Classifier
 ![Capture](https://github.com/user-attachments/assets/245eba21-c2b7-46a5-80ec-61545176f4fd)

 ![image](https://github.com/user-attachments/assets/5e1f635b-bb60-4354-9a14-33b843af1a8b)